isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 <p style="margin-top:0px; margin-bottom:0px; line-height:1.5">All in-person or phone/video compliance checks are conducted by the Immigration & Checkpoints Authority (ICA), Ministry of Manpower (MOM) or the Ministry of Education (MOE).
 Authorised officers conducting house visits will produce their warrant cards or authorisation letters as proof of identify.
 For phone/video compliance checks, travellers will only be asked for the last four digits of their Identity Card or Travel Document for identity verification.
 Any request for payment or credit card details made over phone may be a scam.
 If you suspect you have received a scam call, please contact the Police hotline at 1800-255-0000.</p>
 </div>

-To calculate the estimated SHN end-date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.
-Travellers may complete their SHN at their own residence (see advisory below), self-sourced hotel, or serviced apartment.
-Travellers planning to serve their SHN at a self-sourced hotel must inform the hotel that they are serving a SHN and ensure that the hotel can accommodate them, before securing their bookings.
-Travellers may refer to this page for the <a href="https://sha.org.sg/hotel-accommodation" target="_blank">non-exhaustive list of hotels</a> offering SHN-accommodation.

-During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
-Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
-Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked. <a href="/health/shn#shn-compliance-checks" target="_blank">Click here for more information on SHN-related compliance matters</a>.

 &#9744;  <i><b>B) End-of-SHN COVID-19 Test</b></i>

+Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
+Payment for the test (S$125/test, including GST) for travellers who are not a Singapore Citizen (SC) or Singapore Permanent Resident (PR) is already collected during entry approval (see Stage 1A).
+For SC/PRs, the test payment details will be communicated separately after arrival in Singapore.

-Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of the SHN.
-Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
+Travellers who fail to receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
+Travellers who are unwell on the day of the test should remain in their accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant agencies</a>.

-The test costs SGD$125 (including GST).
-Returning Singapore Citizens and Permanent Residents will be advised on payment details after arrival.
-All other travellers would have paid for the test at the point of entry application.

 ### Stage 5: End of Stay-Home Notice

 &#9744;  <i><b>A) Release from Stay-Home Notice (SHN)</b></i>

-Travellers may end their SHN arrangements upon receipt of a negative test result or when they complete the 7-day SHN period, whichever is later.
+The SHN will end after the traveller receives a negative test result (per Stage 4B) or upon completion of the 7-day SHN, whichever is later.
 The result of the test will be communicated via a call, email, or SMS about 24 hours from when the test was administered.
 Travellers with Singpass may also view their results via the <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub App</a>.

-Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>.
-The prevailing treatment charges will apply.
+Travellers who test positive for COVID-19 will and must receive <a href="/health/insurance-and-treatment#treatment" target="_blank">medical treatment</a>, and the prevailing treatment charges will apply.

 &#9744;  <i><b>B) Abide by local COVID-19 safe management measures</b></i>